Vendicated/Vencord/README.md

 - BlockKrsip by D3SOX
 - BypassDND by Inbestigator
 - CleanChannelName by AutumnVN
+- ColorMessage by Kyuuhachi
 - CopyUserMention by Cortex and castdrian
 - CustomAppIcons by Happy Enderman and SerStars
+- DeadMembers by Kyuuhachi
 - DiscordColorways by DaBluLite
 - DNDWhilePlaying by thororen
 - DoNotLeak by Perny